SNMP Trapping

 Install zabbix_trap_receiver.pl

-This script receives traps from snmptrapd and writes them to a log file that Zabbix can read.
+This script will receive traps from snmptrapd and write them to a log file that Zabbix

 Configure snmptrapd